catlee/lwr/docs/arch.rst

   * allow external community systems to connect and get jobs from LWR.
 This could be through direct connections, or a pubsub system.

+* Logs and build artifacts are first class objects, not side-effects of jobs.
+LWR will provide clear tools for uploading and referring to logs and build artifacts.

 .. _DAGs: http://en.wikipedia.org/wiki/Directed_acyclic_graph

 ---------
 Use cases
 ---------

 #.
 Ability to determine when a whole hierarchy of jobs has finished.
 For
    example, a developer's push to try triggers opt and debug builds on *N* platforms, and each one of those triggers tests.
 There can also be other